 Second Vice Chairman, House Committee on Corporations

 Member, House Committee on Finance

 Michael A. Morin (D) was first elected to serve the people of District 49 in Woonsocket in a special election in February 2014 to fill a seat previously held by Lisa Baldelli Hunt, who was elected mayor of Woonsocket.
-A Deputy Majority Leader, he serves as a member of the House Finance Committee and is the chairman of that committee’s Subcommittee on Public Safety.
-He is also the second vice chairman of the House Small Business Committee and a member of the House Committee on Small Business and the Permanent Joint Committee on State Lottery.
+He was named a Deputy Majority Leader in January 2019.
+He is a member of the House Finance Committee, serving as the chairman of its General Government Subcommittee.
+He is the second vice chairman of the House Committee on Corporations and is a member of the House Committee on Small Business and the Permanent Joint Committee on State Lottery.

-In 2017, Representative Morin sponsored a child-protection law now enacted that prohibits the manufacture, sale, and distribution of residential upholstered children's products that contain certain amounts of bromide or chlorine bonded to carbon that is added to a plastic, foam, or textile.
-He also successfully sponsored legislation that creates a veteran's preference in the issuance of state contracts.
+In 2017, Representative Morin introduced a child-protection law that prohibits the manufacture, sale, and distribution of residential upholstered children's products that contain certain amounts of bromide or chlorine bonded to carbon that is added to a plastic, foam, or textile.
+He also successfully sponsored legislation that creates a veteran's preference in the issuance of state contracts

 In the 2016 session, he introduced legislation to assist Rhode Island’s growing brewery and distillery industries and to encourage an increasingly popular segment of the tourism industry.
 The new law allows breweries and distilleries to sell limited amounts of their products to visitors for sampling and off-site consumption